Go Ask Alice: Plot summary

 Back at home, the diarist encounters social pressure from her drug scene friends, and has problems getting along with her parents.
 Chris and the diarist try to stay away from drugs, but their resolve lapses and they end up on probation after being caught in a police raid.
 The diarist gets high one night and runs away.
-She travels to several cities, hitchhiking part way with a girl named Doris who is a victim of child sexual abuse.
-The diarist continues to use drugs, supporting her habit through prostitution, and experiences homelessness before a priest reunites her with her family.
-Now determined to avoid drugs, she faces hostility from her former friends, especially after she calls the parents of one girl who shows up high for a babysitting job.
+She travels to several cities, hitchhiking part way with a girl named Doris, who is a victim of child sexual abuse.
+The diarist continues to use drugs, running out of money.
+She thinks she has hit the jackpot when she goes to a hippie festival where "drugs are as free as the air", only to catch the eye of the event's drug kingpin, who demands the diarist fellate him or else her supply will be cut off.
+The diarist hits rock bottom when she experiences homelessness.
+In desperation, she seeks out a Catholic priest, who helps her and contacts her parents.
+The diarist runs out of space in her diary and says that the decision to buy a fresh one is synonymous with turning over a new leaf.

+Now determined to avoid drugs, she faces hostility from her former friends.
+When one girl shows up high for a babysitting job, the diarist informs the girl's parents who beg her not to tell their daughter's parole officer.
 The diarist's former friends harass her at school and threaten her and her family.
 They eventually drug her against her will; she has a bad trip resulting in physical and mental damage, and is sent to a psychiatric hospital.
+The diary goes through passages of nonsense until the diarist can write clearly again, believing her body is being eaten by worms, which she eventually stops imagining.
 There she bonds with a younger girl named Babbie, who has also been a drug addict and child prostitute.

 Released from the hospital, the diarist returns home, finally free of drugs.
-She now gets along better with her family, makes new friends, and is romantically involved with Joel, a responsible student from her father's college.
+She now gets along better with her family, makes new friends, and is romantically involved with Joel, a man attending her father's college on the GI Bill.
 She is worried about starting school again, but feels stronger with the support of her new friends and Joel.
 In an optimistic mood, the diarist decides to stop keeping a diary and instead discuss her problems and thoughts with other people.

-The epilogue states that the subject of the book died three weeks after the final entry.
+The epilogue states that the subject of the book died three weeks after the diarist's decision not to keep a third diary.
 The diarist was found dead in her home by her parents when they returned from a movie.
-She died from a drug overdose, either accidental or premeditated.
+She died from a drug overdose, either premeditated or accidental.
+The epilogue says that while the precise cause of death was never determined, it is but one of thousands of drug overdoses every year.